micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/FIROS2/index.md

 #### Use serialisation/deserialisation method for an specific type support

-In this case, the transformation library will use one specific type support to serialise/deserialise the bridged ROS2 messages.
+In this case, the transformation library will use one specific type support to serialise/deserialise the bridged ROS 2 messages.
 In micro-ROS case, the implementation to be used will be rosidl_typesupport_microxrcedds.
 This method is trivial to develop as it does not require additional source code on the micro-ROS side.